Contact Us for Modern and Professional Grass Services

 Once you have sod for new Bermuda grass put down, the maintenance after installation is essential for strong root establishment and for the long-term health of your lawn.
 This is a critical time for the sod roots to adapt to the current soil profile and develop a strong base.

 After installing your Bermuda grass sod, proper maintenance is crucial for root establishment and lawn health.
-During the first two weeks, water daily for 20–30 minutes each morning to help the roots settle into the soil, then reduce watering to about 1 inch per week, divided into two to three sessions.
+During the first two weeks, water daily for 20 to 30 minutes each morning to help the roots settle into the soil, then reduce watering to about 1 inch per week, divided into two to three sessions.
 Watch for rain to avoid overwatering, which can lead to fungus.

 Fertilizing is also important; use a starter fertilizer high in phosphorus at installation to support root growth, then switch to a balanced nitrogen fertilizer after three to four weeks.

-Mow your grass when it’s rooted, usually after two to three weeks, keeping the mower set at 1.5–2 inches.
+Mow your grass when it’s rooted, usually after two to three weeks, keeping the mower set at 1.5 to 2 inches.
 Sharp blades prevent damage and disease, while regular mowing encourages a lush lawn.

-By following these steps and caring for your new sod, you’ll create a vibrant lawn that thrives in New Orleans’ climate.
-We’re here to help make the process easy—contact us today for expert guidance and support!
+By following these steps and caring for your new sod, you’ll create a vibrant lawn that thrives in the New Orleans climate.
+We make the process easy for homeowners across New Orleans, Metairie, Kenner, Gretna, Slidell, Mandeville, and Covington.
+Want the full picture first?
+Read our complete guide to Bermuda grass in New Orleans, then contact us today or call 504-608-1540 for expert guidance and support.